catspeed-cc/sd-webui-forge-docker/README.md

 ## Future Plans:

-- v1.1.0 (may or may not be needed, going to attempt alpin'ization)
+- v1.1.0 - may or may not be needed, going to attempt alpin'ization

-## `docker-compose.combined.nvidia.yaml` instructions:
-PLACEHOLDER

 ## Docker Support Warning:
 - ALL `sd-webui-forge-docker` docker related issues shall be posted here: https://github.com/catspeed-cc/sd-webui-forge-docker/issues